 On line 8 - report your other income from Schedule 1.

-As you can see, reporting your crypto taxes to the IRS can be time consuming.
+As you can see, reporting your crypto taxes to the IRS can be time-consuming.
 For investors with many disposals, filling out Form 8949 alone is a huge amount of work.
-But not with Koinly!
+But Koinly can help.

 For US investors using a third-party service to file their tax report Koinly can also generate specific reports for TurboTax and TaxAct reports - you just upload our report to your chosen tax app.